All About the Culture in Bulgaria

 Bulgarian Culture detailed information about Bulgaria, it’s festivals, music and dance handicrafts and much much more.

 The Bulgarian lands are ancient crossroads, inhabited from ancient times and they remember many ancient civilizations.
 The state of Bulgaria is 1300 years old showcasing over a millennium of history.
 According to statistics, it is the third most cultural country, only topped by Greece and Italy, because of the number of its archaeological monuments.
-Bulgarian culture is a mix mostly of Thracian, Slavic and Bulgaria cultures, but there are also Byzantine, Turkish, Greek, Roman, Gypsy and other influences.
+Bulgarian culture is a mix mostly of Thracian, Slavic and Bulgaria cultures, but there are also Byzantine, Turkish, Greek, Roman, Gypsy, and other influences.

 The land of Orpheus and Spartacus, and the cradle of Slav culture, Bulgaria was bound to produce many men of great achievement, and this was the case during the last thirteen centuries.
 The country also flourishes with many top examples of the Thracian treasures and the mysterious burial tombs, old applied arts and the wonderful frescoes.

 Dancing on fire is one of the most outstanding mysterious and old rituals.
 Barefooted dancers walk and dance on embers.
-This rite of faith is performed in order to expel illness, so that participants can gain health and fruitfulness.
+This rite of faith is performed in order to expel illness so that participants can gain health and fruitfulness.

 The festival of Roses is another remarkable celebration performed annually during the first weekend of June in the Rose Valley, which is near the town of Kazanluk (at the foot of the Balkans).
-At the beginning of the month, writers, actors, circus performers, singers and artists gather at the Queen Rose Beauty Contest, which also takes place in Kazanluk.
-Apart from being funny and colourful, there is good reason to celebrate as every perfume company uses Bulgarian oleaginous roses, which yields 70% of the world's attar of roses, as an essential raw material.
+At the beginning of the month, writers, actors, circus performers, singers, and artists gather at the Queen Rose Beauty Contest, which also takes place in Kazanluk.
+Apart from being funny and colorful, there is a good reason to celebrate as every perfume company uses Bulgarian oleaginous roses, which yields 70% of the world’s attar of roses, as an essential raw material.

-In the times of the Roman Empire, the Thracian Rose was just one of many roses that was grown in the Thracian Provinces.
+In the times of the Roman Empire, the Thracian Rose was just one of many roses that were grown in the Thracian Provinces.
 The Count de Gruye brought the Damascus rose from Syria to the valley of Kazanlak in 1270.
 It is believed by experts that the roses and rose oil owe their uniqueness to the climate and good soil.
 In February when roses bud, the conditions are ideal and in May and June when the humidity is right the blossoms are gathered by experts.

-The beginning of spring is marked by the Kukeri Carnival, a lively festival of costumes and masks which takes place in Dupnitsa and Pernik.
+The beginning of spring is marked by the Kukeri Carnival, a lively festival of costumes and masks that takes place in Dupnitsa and Pernik.
 The wheat, heavy with grain, is represented by the heavy swaying of the main mummer.
 To drive away sickness and evil spirits bells are worn around the waist.